is primarily a moving image photographer with a full roster of equipment.

 : Last night was the premiere of In the Key of Claire

 .
 I have been working for the last 4 years as the cinematographer for this 52 minute documentary.
 It is a great story about Claire Duchesneau who is a social worker for refugees with HIV, a singer with a severe hearing impairment, a cancer survivor and a woman of great compassion and enthusiasm.
-Anne Henderson, the producer/director/editor did a great job bringing this story to life.
-I am proud of the work I was given to do.
-The blog post dated July 30 features some of the photos taken that evening.
+Veteran filmmaker Anne Henderson did a great job bringing this story to life.
+I am proud of the work we did and hope more of that type of work comes my way.

 : When I brought the documentary More than a BOX with Windows